lelouch0204/political-bias-detection/proposal.md

 Model Architecture
 We fine-tuned the roberta base model (12 encoder layers, 768-dimensional hidden states, 12 attention heads), and extended it with a task-specific classification head consisting of a dropout layer (regularization) and a linear projection from RoBERTa’s pooled representation to five political bias logits: left, lean left, center, lean right, right.
 The gradients were processed through all the transformer layers to allow RoBERTa to adapt to contextual representations of the politcal catagories.
+For configuration we used Hugging Face Trainer API, enabling automatic logging, checkpointing, and metric tracking.

 Data Processing: allowing RoBERTa to learn from both surface-level linguistic patterns and deeper contextual sequences.
 - The dataset was split into 80% train; 10% validation; 10% test, preserving class balance across splits.
 - Each instance included raw text plus preprocessed versions (clean_text, lemmatized, keywords), ensuring consistent and noise-reduced inputs.
 - Labels corresponded to the five political bias categories.

-Training Configuration: Used Hugging Face Trainer API, enabling automatic logging, checkpointing, and metric tracking

 ![Figure 16](/assets/images/SuperTable1.png){: .small-img }